 Howard's mother's voice was heard throughout the show, but her face has never been actually seen on-screen.
 (She appeared very briefly on-screen in the season 5 finale, as the camera pans up from the roof top, but her face was still never shown.)
 She died after the actress who plays her Carol Ann Susi died of cancer.

 Of all the main characters, Leonard and Penny have had the same amount of relationships over the course of the show (Penny: Kurt, Zack, Stuart, Mike and of course Leonard)(Leonard: Penny, Dr Elizabeth, Priya, Leslie and Stephanie), then Raj (Lucy and Emily), Bernadette (Glenn and Howard) and Howard (Leslie and Bernadette).
-Sheldon (Amy) and Amy (Sheldon) have only been with one person each.
+Amy (Dave and Sheldon) and Sheldon (Amy)

 In the last episode of season 5 when Howard and Bernadette are getting married, during the wedding, Raj talks without drinking any alcohol, even though there is Amy, Penny, and Bernadette in the same place.

 In the episode where burglars break in Sheldon can be seen on the couch watching a horror movie.
 The woman in the film says "Don't go in there, Jim!"
-Jim is the real name of Sheldon's character.
+Jim is the name of Sheldon's actor.
 His full name being Jim Parsons